Above the line

 The internationally agreed standard system for macroeconomic accounts.
 The latest version is described in SNA 2008.

 These are reserve assets created and distributed by decision of the members of the IMF.
 Participants accept an obligation to provide convertible currency to another participant, when designated by the IMF to do so, in exchange for special drawing rights (SDRs) equivalent to three times their own allocation.

 Only countries with a sufficiently strong balance of payments are so designated by the IMF.
 SDRs may also be used in certain direct payments between participants in the scheme and for payments of various kinds to the IMF.

 Special purpose entities (SPEs)

-SPEs are generally organised or established in economies other than those in which the parent companies are resident; and engaged primarily in international transactions but in few or no local operations.
+These are generally organised or established in economies other than those in which the parent companies are resident and engaged primarily in international transactions but in few or no local operations.

-SPEs are defined either by their structure (for example, financing subsidiary, holding company, base company, regional headquarters), or their purpose (for example, sale and regional administration, management of foreign exchange risk, facilitation of financing of investment).
+Special purpose entities (SPEs) are defined either by their structure (for example, financing subsidiary, holding company, base company or regional headquarters) or their purpose (for example, sale and regional administration, management of foreign exchange risk or facilitation of financing of investment).

 See advance and progress payments.

-Standardised guarantees are normally issued in large numbers, usually for fairly small amounts, along identical lines.
-There are three parties involved in these arrangements; the debtor, the creditor and the guarantor.
+These are normally issued in large numbers, usually for fairly small amounts, along identical lines.
+There are three parties involved in these arrangements: the debtor, the creditor and the guarantor.
 Either the debtor or creditor may contract with the guarantor to repay the creditor if the debtor defaults.
 The classic examples are export credit guarantees and student loan guarantees.